ut-ctr-nmc/fund/README.md

-# fund
+# Multi-Criteria Evaluation for Transportation Funding and Financing Alternatives: Supplemental Material
-Database application template for matching project innovative funding/financing sources and running future scenario projections.
+Database application template "FUND" for matching project innovative funding/financing sources and running future scenario projections.
 Contains supplementary material for "Multi-Criteria Evaluation for Transportation Funding and Financing Alternatives" that is submitted for the 101st Transportation Research Board Annual Meeting.